owadud/Tool-dealer-Client/README.md

 # user can place order, give review, also check his orders

-# Admin can manage, delete, add products
+# Admin can manage, delete, add products and remove user.